GTAmodding/gta3script-specs/SPECIFICATION.md

  + NO SHORTCIRCUIT IN CONDITIONAL LIST
  + miss2 allows other chars other than the ones specified in source representation thus why we specify it (it is buggy)
  + control chars behave in a weird way in miss2 (including CR)
+ + in miss2, string literals are limited and also broken (quite a hack indeed). we do not follow its broken behaviours.
+Like: only one string per command; the end of a string ends the line (basically);

 miss2 cannot be the reference implementation because of bugs such as